TheRealMrBones/Blonkto/DEV_README.md

 4. The game is now playable on port 3000

 # Misc helper commands
-1. Run `npm run resetworld` to reset all saved world data
+- Run `npm run resetworld` to reset all saved world data
+- Run `npm run lint` to lint code
+- Run `npm run format` to automatically format code to lint standards

 # Environment Variables
 - SECRET_KEY - the key used for secure token generation